ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ```
 {:codeblock}

+{:codeblock}

 Replace the value of `<CABUNDLE>` with the base64 encoded string that you extracted in step three after the webhook deployment.

-Then, use the `kubectl` CLI to add the custom resource definition to your project.
+Then, use the `kubectl` CLI to add the custom resource definition to your namespace or project.

 ```
 kubectl apply -f ibporderer-crd.yaml